How agile software is working its way into project teams

 Is Agile project management really the new wave of how organizations will manage their projects?
 There’s no doubt that Agile is being heralded as a more effective way for teams across industries to manage fast-moving projects.
-But digging deeper into this reality is a recent survey conducted by Software Advice that asked project managers about the Agile features that have had the most impact on their team’s efficiency.
+But digging deeper into this reality is a recent survey conducted by Software Advice that asked project managers about the Agile software features that have had the most impact on their team’s efficiency.

 For starters, the report has some interesting findings included the following statistics: